 Peer review is fundamental in ensuring the integrity of the scientific publication process and can flag potential misconduct at an early stage.

-Each paper submission is sent out for peer review to at least three independent reviewers, whose identities are not released, in a process named single blind peer review.
+Each paper submission is sent out for peer review to at least two independent reviewers, whose identities are not released, in a process named single blind peer review.
 Papers may, however, be returned to authors without review if the Editors consider that they fall out of the scope of the Journal or fail to meet the basic criteria of scientific presentation, significance or originality.

 Reviewers shall conduct their evaluation in a timely and objective manner, avoiding any personal or unsupported criticisms.
 Reviewers agree not to disclose any information regarding the manuscript to any other party or to use any part of the content on their own behalf.
 To guarantee a completely rigorous and unbiased review process, reviewers should not have any conflicts of interest with respect to the research, the authors and/or the research funders.